Category Archives: Writing Journey

 Glamorous?
 Not so Much: My Life as an Author

 12932601_1167941376590318_6157266493608052874_n2.jpgI published my memoirs just last year.
-I’ve been fortunate enough to meet some really fine people along the way, people who’ve become fans of my work.
-I am thrilled when they ask for my autograph and want their pictures taken with me.
+I’ve been fortunate enough to meet some wonderful people along the way who’ve become fans of my work.
+I was thrilled when they asked for my autograph and wanted their pictures taken with me.
 I love feedback.
 I am touched when a reader shares how my story has inspired them.
 I feel honored and validated.
-Sure it feeds my ego; it blows me away.
-And when I’m asked to attend a speaking engagement, a book club, or a ladies’ conference, it’s such a humbling experience and never ceases to amaze me.
+Sure, it feeds my ego; it blows me away.
+And when I’m asked to attend a speaking engagement, a book club, or a ladies’ conference, it’s a humbling experience and never ceases to amaze me.
 But if I’m honest, stress also comes with the territory.
-I may tend to be a nervous wreck at times, and even lose my train of thought.
+I may sometimes be a nervous wreck and even lose my train of thought.
 I confess I don’t know what you see in me; I certainly haven’t forgotten from whence I’ve come from.
 I still notice my flaws.
 Don’t laugh, but I don’t even like watching myself on video, let alone listening to myself via audio.

 Yes, my life may not be as glamorous as you would think, but my life has been enriched.